sumitkr0308/BMI-Calculator/README.md

 # BMI-Calculator
-This BMI (Body Mass Index) Calculator is a simple web application that helps users determine their BMI based on their weight (in kilograms) and height (in meters).
+This BMI (Body Mass Index) Calculator is a simple web application that helps users determine their BMI based on their weight (in kilograms) and height (in centimeters).
 The website consists of three primary components: HTML,CSS AND JAVASCRIPT